Lloyd Stovall

 Lloyd Jackson Stovall (August 20, 1911 – October 16, 1983) was an American football coach.
-He was the third head football coach at Southeastern Louisiana College—now known as Southeastern Louisiana University—in Hammond, Louisiana and he held that position for three seasons, from 1938 until 1940.
-His coaching record at Southeastern Louisiana was 14–13–3.
-Stovall had previously coached football at Southwest Mississippi Community College and Pearl River College.
+He was the third head football coach at Southeastern Louisiana College—now known as Southeastern Louisiana University—in Hammond, Louisiana, serving for three seasons, from 1938 to 1940, and compiling a record of 14–13–3.
+Stovall had previously coached football at Southwest Mississippi Junior College and Pearl River College.
 He played college football at Louisiana State University (LSU).

 Stovall served as athletic director from 1941 to 1946 for Southeastern Louisiana.